Azure/iot-edge-v1/samples/java_sample/README.md

         }
   }
   ```

-  According to [Java documentation](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html) one may also set the CLASSPATH environment
-  variable rather than including it in this configuration.
+  **Note** Name of your module class is a fully-qualified class name.
+For example, the fully-qualified class name for com.microsoft.azure.gateway.sample.YourModule class is: "com/microsoft/azure/gateway/sample/YourModule"

-  **Note:** The "jvm_options" section is not necessary.
+  **Note:** The "jvm.options" section is not necessary.
 If ommitted, a default configuration will be used.
 If included and multiple Java modules
   will be loaded, all configurations MUST be the same.
-If multiple "jvm_options" configurations are not the same, creation will fail.
+If multiple "jvm.options" configurations are not the same, creation will fail.
   The default configuration is:

   ```json